checkbox.ai

 How long does it typically take to implement legal automation successfully?

-Most legal automation platforms can be implemented in a few weeks if you start with a focused use case.
-Timeframes vary based on complexity, team involvement, and vendor support, but removing IT from the equation drastically accelerates deployment.
+Most legal automation platforms can be implemented in a few weeks if you start with a focused use case, drastically reducing the standard enterprise software deployment timeline.

-Do I need a technical background to build and update legal workflows?
+Do I need a dedicated technical administrator to manage the platform?

 Conclusion